canonical/iot-field-example-snaps/using-docker/README.md

 This snap showcases several things:

 1) interacting directly with Docker through a wrapper at the CLI
-2) creating e.g. a web server by using a daemon from a docker-compose file
+2) creating e.g. a web server by using a daemon from a Docker compose file
 3) leverage volumes to share content between containers
 4) host an elaborate system such as EdgeX
 5) Pre-seeding Docker images to create containers at install- or run-time